greenelab/meta-review/manuscript.md

   pmid:29618526 doi:10.1038/550143a
 ```

+Pandoc brands itself as a "universal document converter", and can, as of version 2.7, convert from any of 32 input formats to any of 51 output formats.
+Thanks to its versatility and active development since 2006, Pandoc enjoys a large userbase across many disciplines and applications.
+Its filter interface enables adding custom functionality with community-developed programs.
+We are [prototyping](https://github.com/manubot/manubot/pull/99 "Create a pandoc-manubot-cite filter for pandoc") a Manubot-based citation-by-identifier filter.
+This filter would allow Pandoc users to cite persistent identifiers as part of their existing Pandoc workflows, without requiring them to adopt other aspects of Manubot, and could help popularize citation-by-identifier at an influential scale.

+### Future Manubot enhancements

+Manubot is still under active development, and we envision major changes in its design and dependencies going forward.
+Currently, manuscript repositories must contain a large number of files that do not directly contain manuscript content.
+While this enables a high-degree of customization, it also increases complexity.
+Therefore, we are investigating whether configuration files with sensible defaults could enable bare-bones repositories that contain manuscript content and little else.

+In addition, to simplifying the usage, we're also looking into simplifying the setup.
+Presently, setup is complex because users must do advanced command-line operations to clone the `manubot/rootstock` repository and configure Travis CI.
+While we provide detailed instructions, users often struggle replicating the long list of setup commands in an appropriate computational environment.
+One priority will be to automate setup to a higher degree.
+However, this may require switching the services Manubot uses for continuous integration (e.g. from Travis CI to GitHub Actions, CircleCI, Drone, or GitLab CI), environment management (e.g. from Conda to Docker), and repository hosting (e.g. from GitHub to GitLab).
+In addition to simplifying setup, such migrations may also present the opportunity to decrease dependency on propreitary services and address other Manubot shortcomings, such as the current inability to view rendered manuscripts produced by pull request builds.

+Upgrading a Manubot instance is an opt-in procedure.
+Therefore, when we introduce fundamental changes, existing manuscripts continue to function.
+However, large Rootstock changes can make upgrading existing manuscripts difficult.
+We are happy to provide users _pro bono_ assistance to upgrade or troubleshoot manuscripts (please open an [issue](https://github.com/manubot/rootstock/issues) at `manubot/rootstock` for help).

+One strategy to grow Manubot usage is to identify a specific user group or use case for which Manubot can be widely adopted.
+For example, a journal may decide to build their publishing workflow around Manubot, such that submissions would consist of a Manubot repository.
+This application would be most suitable for journals that currently use GitHub for submissions and publishing, such as the _Journal of Open Source Software_.
+Manubot could also gain traction as the primary tool used to write collaborative manuscripts within certain communities.
+For example, open research projects built from voluntary contributions by geographically-distributed individuals could adopt Manubot.
+Likewise, Manubot may excel at enabling collaborative translation of existing manuscripts into other languages.
+Another application could become collaborative development of online lessons, documentation, or tutorials.
+Projects like [Software Carpentry](https://software-carpentry.org/) already host each lesson in a separate GitHub repository, and may be able to benefit from Manubot-generated permalinks to historical versions.

 ## Authorship

+Manubot does not impose any restrictions on authorship.
+It allows authors to adhere to the author inclusion and author ordering conventions of their field, which vary considerably across disciplines [@14ahyJcvY].
+Some Manubot projects create a [table](https://github.com/Benjamin-Lee/deep-rules/blob/master/contributors.md) in their GitHub repository to track contributors who did not commit text to the manuscript.
+This provides a transparent way to record contributions such as experimental research that generated data for the manuscript and discuss whether they meet that project's authorship criteria.
+Contribution transparency helps prevent ghostwriting [@RK9sIADd] and is especially important in collaborative writing [@vzcNEQll].
+Although we recommend authors provide their ORCID and GitHub username, Manubot also supports pseudonyms, pseudonymous GitHub usernames, and authors without an ORCID or GitHub account.

 To determine authorship for the Deep Review, we followed the International Committee of Medical Journal Editors (ICMJE) [guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) and used GitHub to track contributions.
 ICMJE recommends authors substantially contribute to, draft, approve, and agree to be accountable for the manuscript.